How to Apply

 Still, have questions?
 You can contact the health compliance ofﬁce for further assistance: email@example.com or (352) 294-2925.

 Access to and on-going use of a computer is required for all students to complete their degree programs successfully.
-The University of Florida expects each student to acquire computer hardware and software appropriate to his or her degree program.
+The University of Florida expects each student to acquire computer hardware and software appropriate to their degree program.
 The university maintains general computing requirements which can be located at http://www.it.ufl.edu/policies/student-computing-requirements/.
 However, individual colleges may have speciﬁc requirements to ensure students can complete their coursework.
-A list of each college’s requirements, if any, are posted at http://www.it.ufl.edu/policies/student-computing-requirements/college-speciﬁc-requirements.
+A list of each college’s requirements, if any, are posted at https://it.ufl.edu/it-policies/student-computing-requirements/college-specific-requirements/

 Competency in the basic use of a computer is a requirement for graduation.
 Class assignments may require the use of a computer, academic advising and registration can be done by computer, and ofﬁcial university correspondence is often sent via email.